 You can get a domain name from a domain registrar.
 We would recommend registering your domain at Monovm.

-Gone are the days when you only have the option either to choose .com or .org or the top-level domain of your country.
-Now, you can choose among several offerings, such as .tech, and .net too.
+Gone are the days when you only have the option to choose .com or .org or the top-level domain of your country.
+Now, you can choose among several offerings, such as .tech and .net too.

-Note: Common and usual names might already be taken, especially for .com and .org.
-So first ensure that the name of the website you want to have is available or not.
+Note: Common and familiar names might already be taken, especially for .com and .org.
+So first, ensure that the name of the website you want to have is available or not.
 If not, then you need to tweak the name of your website to get it.

 Step 2 Prepare your Website

-In fact, there are several no-code website builders to save you the hassle of coding.
-These include the most-used PHP-backed WordPress and others that are recently gaining traction, such as Squarespace, Universe, Webflow (specialized web designing), and Wix.
+There are several no-code website builders to save you the hassle of coding.
+These include the most-used PHP-backed WordPress and others recently gaining traction, such as Squarespace, Universe, Webflow (specialized web designing), and Wix.

 Step 3 Pick a Side

 Now, there are two ways of hosting a website.
-You can either choose to host it locally i.e. to store all the data on your computer - or laptop - or choose a hosting platform.
+You can either choose to host it locally, i.e., store all the data on your computer - or laptop - or choose a hosting platform.

-Since the first option is detailed, it deserves a distinct article of its own.
-So, we are going to skip it for now and focus only on the second above-mentioned option i.e. to go for a hosting platform.
+Since the first option is detailed, it deserves a separate article of its own.
+So, we will skip it for now and focus only on the second option mentioned above, i.e., to go for a hosting platform.

 Step 4 Choose the Server Type

-Two of the most popular server types that you can choose from are, Linux servers and WordPress servers.
+Two of the most popular server types you can choose from our Linux servers and WordPress servers.
 Servers with other operating systems like Windows Server are also available, but they are not mainstream.
 Our recommendation is to opt either for a Linux server or WordPress hosting solution.

 Both have their advantages and disadvantages over one.
-For instance, while WordPress offers a galore of tailor-made and readily available solutions and an excellent GUI, it lacks in terms of security and having compatibility issues.
+For instance, while WordPress offers a galore of tailor-made and readily available solutions and an excellent GUI, it lacks security and compatibility issues.